SpiderMech/FocusedCap/README.md

 After downloading, all the models must be moved to the directory *pretrained_models*

 # Using the application
-1. Open the file named inference.ipynb
+1. Open the notebook titled inference.ipynb
 2. Make sure that the environment created earlier is activated, or all dependecies are properly installed in your local environment
 3. Run the cells one by one, they are commented with clear instructions.
-Cells without instructions should be run regardless, but only commented cells require user input.
+Cells without instructions should be run regardless, but only certain commented cells require user input.